jasirck/PARiS-FrontEnd/README.md

-# PARiS Travel Agency - Frontend
+# PARiS Tours and Travels - Frontend

-Welcome to the **PARiS Travel Agency** frontend repository!
+Welcome to the **PARiS Tours and Travels** frontend repository!
 This is the React-based client side of the PARiS Travel booking platform, providing users with an interactive and seamless experience to explore and book holidays, resorts, flights, and more.

 ## 🌍 Live Demo